hiromero/algo-notes-smartcontract/README.md

 ### Demo

-Here is a `video link TO BE UPDATED!!` that shows how the user interacted with the dApp.
+Here is a [VIDEO link](https://drive.google.com/file/d/1-v7ZndwT5iwr_ixYLcyHV_xlJH3mAH0t/view?usp=sharing) that shows how the user interacted with the dApp.

 ![Alt text](demo%20img.PNG)

 To test it out, click on this [demo link](https://algorand-notes.vercel.app/) uploaded in Vercel

-### User Key Functions and Flows
+### User Key Functions and Flow

 1. Access the DApp through this [ link](https://algorand-notes.vercel.app/)
 2. Click `Connect to Pera Wallet` then pick your preferred choice on connecting your PeraWallet